StefanoAnzolut/business-guide/source/account/seals.rst

 **Adding a visual seal (optional)**

 You can upload an image to customise the visual appearance of your seal.
 It will show on the sealed documents, just like the visual signature.
-If you decide to omit it, make sure you inform your Skribble Business members accordingly.

 - Go to **Seals**

-- Click on the **Pencil** on the right
+- Click on the **Pencil icon** on the right

 - Upload your seal image and click **Save**